x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-logs/delivery-reports.md

 - A more powerful option for administrators in on-premises Exchange organizations is to use the Exchange Management Shell to query the message tracking logs directly.
 For more information, see [Search message tracking logs](search-message-tracking-logs.md).

-- Exchange 2016 delivery reports can track messages across Exchange 2016 and Exchange 2013 servers in the same Active Directory site.
+- Exchange 2016 or Exchange 2019 delivery reports can track messages across Exchange 2019, Exchange 2016, and Exchange 2013 servers in the same Active Directory site.